 The Supreme Court has not considered any Title VII challenge to an affirmative action plan since it decided Johnson.
-The Court has, however, considered challenges to the use of race in other contexts, including government contracting and admissions to colleges and university admissions.
-Meanwhile, the federal courts of appeals and district courts have decided Title VII challenges to particular affirmative action plans.
+The Court has, however, considered challenges to the use of race in other contexts, including government contracting64 and admissions to colleges and university admissions.65 Meanwhile, the federal courts of appeals and district courts have decided Title VII challenges to particular affirmative action plans.
 Generally, the courts determined that the nonremedial use of race by employers and affirmative action plans that involved racial balancing violated Title VII.
 In addition, in 2009, in Ricci v.
-DeStefano (discussed in greater detail below), the Supreme Court determined that an employer violated Title VII when it discarded the results of a test for promotions based on the employer's claim that it did so because it was concerned that use of the results could have a disparate impact.
+DeStefano (discussed in greater detail below), the Supreme Court determined that an employer violated Title VII when it discarded the results of a test for promotions based on the employer's claim that it did so because it was concerned that use of the results could have a disparate impact.66

 In 1996, the U.S. Court of Appeals for the Third Circuit considered a challenge to a nonremedial affirmative action plan.
 In Taxman v.
-Board of Education of the Township of Piscataway, the court addressed a Title VII claim by Sharon Taxman, a high school teacher.
+Board of Education of the Township of Piscataway, the court addressed a Title VII claim by Sharon Taxman, a high school teacher.67

 The case began in May 1989, when the school board of Piscataway High School in New Jersey determined that it would reduce the teaching staff in its Business Department by one teacher.
 "At that time, two of the teachers in the department were of equal seniority, both having begun their employment with the Board on the same day nine years earlier.
 One of those teachers was intervenor plaintiff Sharon Taxman, who is White, and the other was Debra Williams, who is Black."
-The school board determined that Ms. Taxman and Ms. Williams were "equally qualified," and to "break the tie" between the two, the school board "made a discretionary decision
+The school board determined that Ms. Taxman and Ms. Williams were "equally qualified," and to "break the tie" between the two, the school board "made a discretionary decision to invoke" its affirmative action plan and lay off Ms. Taxman.
+This approach broke from prior practice when the board had broken a tie between seniority through a "random process."
+In this case, it chose to discharge Ms. Taxman because she was white and because Ms. Williams was the only minority teacher in her department.

-&lt;sup>64 See Adarand Constructors, Inc. v.
+64 See Adarand Constructors, Inc. v.
 Pena, 515 U.S. 200 (1995) (deciding that "all racial classifications, imposed by whatever federal, state, or local governmental actor, must be analyzed by a reviewing court under strict scrutiny"); City of Richmond v.
 J.A.
 Croson Co., 488 U.S. 469 (1989) (holding affirmative action plan for city requiring contractors to subcontract at least 30% of the dollar amount of the contract to "Minority Business Enterprises" was unlawful).

-&lt;sup>65See Grutter v.
+65See Grutter v.
 Bollinger, 539 U.S. 306 (2003); Fisher v.
 Univ. of Texas at Austin, 570 U.S. 297 (2013); Fisher v.
 Univ. of Texas at Austin, 136 S. Ct.
 2198 (2016).